armytag/langs/qathebo/lexicon/lexember2024.md

 Where are you getting cozy?
 Your bed, on the couch, somewhere else?
 What drinks or snacks did you get yourself?
 How are you enjoying the comfiness?
 Ddi you watch a show or read a book?
 If you’re in warmer climes, how did you make the vibes cozy if burrito mode would be too warm?

 Tell us about how you got cozy today!

+# Day 13 -- LIGHTING A CANDLE

+## Prompt

+Today we’d like you to turn off the lights and light a candle.
+It doesn’t have to be an actual candle, any little light source will do.
+Be silent, listen, and reflect on how the contrast between light and darkness makes you feel.
+If you’re using a candle or some other heat-producing thing, hold it in your hands and feel its warmth.
+The liminal feeling that arises as you stare into a flame in an otherwise completely dark place, can be quite uncanny, forcing you to perceive your surroundings in a new way.

+What kind of light source are you using?
+Is it electrical or not?
+How does it make you feel?
+Anxious by the darkness?
+Comforted by the light?
+Somewhere in-between?
+What kinds of sounds do you hear?

+Tell us about your experience lighting a candle today!